Skip to content

 # Delay any messages that are retried by 60 seconds (1 minute) by default.

-$ npx wrangler@latest queues consumer http add $QUEUE_NAME --retry-delay-secs=60
+npx wrangler@latest queues consumer http add $QUEUE-NAME --retry-delay-secs=60

 Delays can also be configured in wrangler.toml with the delivery_delay setting for producers (when sending) and/or the retry_delay (when retrying) per-consumer: